jupyter-server/jupyter_server/docs/source/index.rst

 .. note::

-   This project replaces the Tornado Web Server in the `Jupyter Notebook`_.
-Previously, Jupyter applications depended on Jupyter Notebook's server (and thus, got all of its Javascript code).
-Jupyter Server comes without a default frontend and views all frontends—including the `Jupyter Notebook`_—as equal and separate.
-For help on migrating from Notebook Server to Jupyter Server, see `this page <operators/migrate-from-nbserver>`_.
+   Jupyter Server is a replacement for the Tornado Web Server in `Jupyter Notebook`_.
+Jupyter web applications should move to using Jupyter Server.
+For help, see `this page <operators/migrate-from-nbserver>`_.

 .. _Tornado: https://www.tornadoweb.org/en/stable/
 .. _Jupyter Notebook: https://github.com/jupyter/notebook